misiektoja/spotify_profile_monitor/README.md

 ---

 <a id="-secret-key-extraction-via-docker-recommended-easiest-way"></a>
-### 🐳 Secret Key Extraction via Docker (Recommended Easiest Way)
+### Secret Key Extraction via Docker (Recommended Easiest Way)

 A prebuilt multi-architecture image is available on Docker Hub: [`misiektoja/spotify-secrets-grabber`](https://hub.docker.com/r/misiektoja/spotify-secrets-grabber)

 This image works on:

-- macOS (Intel & Apple Silicon)
+- macOS (Intel and Apple Silicon)
 - Linux (x86_64 and ARM64)
-- Windows (Docker Desktop / WSL2)
+- Windows (Docker Desktop or WSL2)
 - Raspberry Pi 4/5 (64-bit OS)

-Run interactively (default output mode):
+Run interactively using the default output mode:

 ```sh
 docker run --rm misiektoja/spotify-secrets-grabber
 ```

 Show help:

 ```sh
 docker run --rm misiektoja/spotify-secrets-grabber -h
 ```

-Print extracted secrets in specific format, for example Python-friendly secret bytes (JSON object/dict) and save to indicated file:
+Print a Python-friendly secret byte mapping and save it to a file:

 ```sh
 docker run --rm misiektoja/spotify-secrets-grabber --secretdict > secretDict.json
 ```

-Or, to generate and save all secret formats to files (`secrets.json`, `secretBytes.json`, `secretDict.json`) at once:
+Generate and save all secret formats at once:

 ```sh
 docker run --rm -v .:/work -w /work misiektoja/spotify-secrets-grabber --all
 ```

-*For SELinux hosts (Fedora/RHEL), use `-v .:/work:Z`.*
+For SELinux hosts such as Fedora or RHEL use `-v .:/work:Z`.

 <a id="optional-use-docker-compose-one-command-for-all-oss"></a>
-Or optionally use Docker Compose (a preconfigured [compose.yaml](https://github.com/misiektoja/spotify_monitor/blob/dev/debug/spotify_monitor_secret_grabber_docker/compose.yaml) file is included in the repo):
+You can optionally use Docker Compose with the preconfigured [compose.yaml](https://github.com/misiektoja/spotify_monitor/blob/dev/debug/spotify_monitor_secret_grabber_docker/compose.yaml) file included in the repository:

 ```sh
 docker compose run --rm spotify-secrets-grabber --all
 ```

-This will save all files into your current directory on any system (macOS, Linux or Windows).
+This saves all files into the current directory on macOS, Linux or Windows.

 ---

-You can now update the secrets used for TOTP generation (for example `SECRET_CIPHER_DICT` in `spotify_monitor_totp_test`, `spotify_monitor` and `spotify_profile_monitor`) either manually or by referencing an external `secretDict.json` file, which can be hosted in another repo or stored locally.
-See the description of `SECRET_CIPHER_DICT_URL` in those files for details.
+You can use the generated `secretDict.json` with `spotify_monitor_totp_test` and `spotify_monitor`. `spotify_profile_monitor` v3.5 embeds v61 directly and no longer depends on an external dictionary.
+If Spotify selects a new TOTP version later then the embedded version and cipher bytes must be updated after checking the current web-player bundle.

 <a id="change-log"></a>
 ## Change Log